Saba-Minashvili/Rand/README.md

 * Bootstrap

 ## Setup
-To run this project, you just need to pull the project.
-The only thing you need to change is local Database connection string and make migration only once to create tables.
+To run this project, first you need to pull the project.
+Then do the following step:
+1) Change local database connection string, which is located in 'appsettings.json' file and then make migration only once to initialize tables.
+2) You can add roles, like Admin, which gives you permission to add, create, update or delete product and have full control over them.
+In order to do this you need to visit following files in project and uncomment commented code(you will see instructions above code):
+* /Views/Shared/_Navbar.cshtml,
+* /Controllers/RoleController.cs,
+* /Areas/Identity/Pages/Account/Register.cshtml,
+* /Areas/Identity/Pages/Account/Register.cshtml.cs
+When you finish doing all these, you can register new account as an admin or any other role you want.
+3) Feel free to use application.